 Asher said the company will create a new sports betting app for Caesars, which is currently Caesars sportsbook.
 The new app will be called Caesars Sportsbook by William Hill.
 And it will be built using William Hill’s technology.

-Plus, it will be different from the current William Hill sportbook app currently operating under the Monmouth Park, Tropicana, and Ocean Casino licenses.
+Plus, it will be different from the current William Hill sportsbook app currently operating under the Monmouth Park, Tropicana and Ocean Casino licenses.